taugust777/1D-Heat-Equation/README.md

 ## Overview

-The 1D heat equation is
+The 1D heat equation is a parabolic partial differential equation (PDE), which is mathematically represented as

 $$
 \frac{\partial u}{\partial t} = k\frac{\partial u^2}{\partial x^2}